wolethomas78/warehouse_sales_project/README.md

  ## Bronze Layer
-- - The Bronze code represents the raw data ingestion layer, where the Warehouse and Retail Sales dataset was ingested to ![Bronze layer](https://github.com/wolethomas78/warehouse_sales_project/blob/fbd2c6c172512009c07ecac736967c0a0ffae01c/bronze_wh_code) is first loaded in its original form to preserve data fidelity before any cleaning, transformation, or enrichment is applied.
+- - The Bronze code represents the raw data ingestion layer, where the Warehouse and Retail Sales dataset was ingested to ![Bronze layer](https://github.com/wolethomas78/warehouse_sales_project/blob/fbd2c6c172512009c07ecac736967c0a0ffae01c/bronze_wh_code)
+ The data is first loaded in its original form to preserve data fidelity before any cleaning, transformation, or enrichment is applied.

 ```-- ===========================================================================
 -- Script: Bronze Layer Table and Load Procedure